 Our Master of Mechanical Engineering (MSME) Program

-The Online Mechanical Engineering graduate program at Purdue University is ranked #1 online programs by US News and World Report.
+The Online Mechanical Engineering graduate program at Purdue University is ranked #1 in online engineering programs by U.S. News & World Report.
 The online Mechanical Engineering Master's Program is conveniently designed for professional engineers looking to advance their skills without disrupting their careers.

 Online courses offered in the following topic areas: